Matthew Gamble's Blog

 Forever Highlighted

-I was listening to Young Forever by Jay Z the other day and a line landed harder than it ever had before.
-“So you livin life like a video where the sun is always out and you never get old.”
-That is not just a lyric anymore.
-That is the internet.
-Scroll for five minutes and tell me you do n
+I was listening to Young Forever by Jay Z the other day and a line landed harder than it ever had before. «“So you livin life like a video where the sun is always out and you never get old.”» That is...

 Reflections